bobomatic/Checkmypass/README.md

 # Checkmypass
-Check if your password has ever been hacked
+Check if your password has ever been hacked.
+Sends first 5 chars of SHA1 hash to the 'pwned' database which returns the tails of any hacked password hashes.

 ## Table of contents
 * [General info](#general-info)